jamesaycheese/MATH-GAME/README.md

 #Game 1
-The game provides 1- 9 digits. all digits can be used only once You random pick a number from the 1-9 digits list and the 1st number that you pick has to able divide by 1 The second number you pick has to be a number that you never picked before.
+The game provides 1- 9 digits. all digits can be used only once You random pick a number from the 1-9 digits list and the 1st number that you pick has to be able to divide by 1 The second number you pick has to be a number that you have not picked previously.
 For example you picked 2 as your first number then your second number cannot be 2 again.
 The only option you have is 1,3,4,5,6,7,8,9.
 Let's say you pick 4.